Our Staff

 Director of Climate Research and Policy

 Moe Qureshi is a renewable energy expert, scientist, and active conservationist who has worked with environmental non-profits and NGOs for over a decade.
-He has sat on the Sustainable Development Advisory Council for Environment Canada and is currently a Board Member for Ontario Nature.
-Specializing his Chemistry PhD in renewable energy, he is passionate about converting the energy sector to a net-zero carbon economy.
-In his spare time, Moe enjoys road trips, hiking, and spending time in the great outdoors.
+He has sat on the Sustainable Development Advisory Council for Environment Canada and is currently a board member for Ontario Nature.
+Specializing his chemistry PhD in renewable energy, he is passionate about converting the energy sector to a net-zero carbon economy.
+In his spare time, Moe enjoys road trips, hiking and spending time in the great outdoors.

 Danielle Smith